gersonos/Mapping_and_navigation_through_ros/README.md

-# Yirsoon_environment_mapping
+#Gerson_environment_mapping

+contact: @gersononail@hotmail.com

-This is part of the project I'm doing in order to generate a map from an indoor planar environment, which is at the moment, 3rd floor of my university.
-I've followed ROS tutorials and used part of the motors' code from my_personal_robotic_companion
+This is part of the project I'm doing in order to do autonomous navigation using SLAM through ROS.
+At the moment, I've managed to make mapping from a plannar indoors environment.

-The order of commands used for mapping are the following:

-T1 roscore

-T2 roslaunch kinect_rosserial.launch

-T3 roslauch odom_nav.launch

-T4 roslaunch gmapping.launch

-T5 rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-T6 rosrun rviz rviz
+While I'm studying the implementation of ROS packages, I'll be modificating some files and adding related content.
+So far, this is only for open source content and sharing and feel yourselft free to use this for whatever you want.